 One contender is the scheme adopted by Lower Swell (see image below), where the pavement has been extended on the left side and both pavements have been populated with posts.
 We have yet to find how well it works.
 Other schemes can be found here.

-The Parish Council will consider proposals from parishioners at their meeting on Monday, 16 March, 2020.
-If you have any suggestions to make, please send them to email@example.com, ideally by Friday 6 March so that they can be circulated to the councillors well before the meeting.
-The Parish Council will then seek evidence of the efficacy of the various proposals ready for discussion at their subsequent meeting on Monday, 20 April, 2020.
+The Parish Council will consider proposals from parishioners.
+If you have any suggestions to make, please send them to firstname.lastname@example.org.
+The Parish Council will then seek evidence of the efficacy of any proposals.